-When looking for VDSL guard-bands, be aware that any particular VDSL system may not necessarily use all of the upstream and downstream bands so it may be necessary to check more than one of the guard-bands.
-For example, the diagram below shows the spectrum of a VDSL system using upstream band 2 (U2, from 8.5MHz to 12MHz), but not upstream band 1 (U1, from 3.75MHz to 5.2MHz).
+When looking for VDSL guard-bands, please note that the precise position of any of the guard bands may be displaced by up to 20kHz either side of the nominal frequency, and also be aware that any particular VDSL system may not necessarily use all of the upstream and downstream bands so it may be necessary to check more than one of the guard-bands.
+For example, the diagram on the following page shows the spectrum of a VDSL system using upstream band 2 (U2, from 8.5MHz to 12MHz), but not upstream band 1 (U1, from 3.75MHz to 5.2MHz).